DotBots/DotBot-hardware/README.md

   <img src="dist/images/DotBot-components.jpg" width="500px" alt="DotBot components"/>
 </div>

-The [assembling manual](ASSEMBLING.md) document will guide you through the setup of your DotBot.
+The [assembling manual](ASSEMBLING.md) will guide you through the setup of your DotBot.